tmzh/tmzh.github.io/content/post/2024-10-27-building-natural-language-interfaces-with-llm-function-calling.md

 ### Example: TMDB Movie Explorer

-I have implemented a simple Flask application both with traditional UI and a Natural Language that uses the function calling mechanism.
+I have implemented a simple Flask application both with traditional UI and a Natural Language Interface that uses the function calling mechanism.
 The traditional UI of the application allows users to query movies by cast, genre, or title, whereas the Natural Language Interface allows users to ask in natural language

 ![TMDB Movie Explorer](/images/2024-12-04-movies-app.gif)